Government shutdown means closing off Twitter accounts, too

 The US government shutdown has now closed off social media, too.

-Hundreds of Twitter accounts run by US agencies have posted an away message in a tweet, writing that they would be inactive during the government shutdown.
+Hundreds of Twitter accounts run by US agencies have posted away messages saying they would be inactive during the government shutdown.

-They vary in language, with national parks like Yellowstone writing "during a Federal government shutdown, we do not monitor or update social media," while the Justice Department, the Bureau of Alcohol, Tobacco, Firearms and Explosives, and US Immigrations and Customs Enforcement wrote "Due to the lapse in appropriations, this account will not be updated regularly."
+The messages vary in language, with national parks like Yellowstone writing "during a federal government shutdown, we do not monitor or update social media," while the Justice Department, the Bureau of Alcohol, Tobacco, Firearms and Explosives, and US Immigrations and Customs Enforcement wrote, "Due to the lapse in appropriations, this account will not be updated regularly."

-Multiple embassies around the world, including in Israel, where vice president Mike Pence is visiting, tweeted that its social media feed would not be updated during the shutdown.
+Multiple embassies around the world, including in Israel -- where Vice President Mike Pence is visiting -- tweeted that their social media feeds would not be updated during the shutdown.

-This policy does not go across the board, as the Transportation Security Administration tweeted its customer service account was still active on Twitter.
+This social media shutdown is not across the board, as the Transportation Security Administration tweeted its customer service account was still active on Twitter.
 The State Department is also still actively tweeting.

 Senators are expected to head to a vote at 12 p.m.
-ET on Monday in hopes to end the government shutdown.
+ET on Monday in hopes of ending the shutdown.

 Be respectful, keep it clean and stay on topic.
 We'll remove comments that violate our policy.